How we work

 Family Voice Norfolk is guided by a voluntary steering group, which meets monthly.
 Members are voted for at the Annual General Meeting, but can also be co-opted at any time.
 The present steering group members are:

-Representatives Lead and Data Protection Officer
+Vice Chair and Data Protection Officer

 Our Membership Secretary, Administration Manager and Administration Assistant play a vital part in what we do.
 Kate is the main contact for new members and keeping in touch with the experiences and concerns of our membership.
 Bernadette has an overview of the administration of Family Voice and is particularly involved in organising parent participation events and our ambassadors’ activities.
 Sam is the contact for those requiring a Family Voice representative at a meeting, liaising with all our representatives and co-ordinating their feedback.